engula/engula/docs/design.md

 **To transfer a shard between two groups:**

+- The leader compute unit of the source group (the source) notifies the leader compute unit of the target group (the target) about the transfer.
+- If the memtable of the shard is small, the source replicates it to the target.
+- If the memtable of the shard is large, the source flushes it to the storage.
+- In either case, the source forwards new updates to the target until the memtable has been replicated or flushed.
-- The leader compute unit of the source group updates the metadata of the shard, notifies the target group, and then resigns the leadership of the shard.
+- When the target catches up, the source pulls the trigger, notifies the target to take over, and resigns the leadership of the shard.
-- The leader compute unit of the target group starts an election to take over the shard.
+- Then the target starts an election to become the leader of the shard.
-- If the target group misses the notification from the source group for some reason, the central unit will notice that the shard has no leader and tell the target group to take it over.
+- If the target misses the notification for some reason, the central unit will notice that the shard has no leader and assign a new one to it.

 #### Storage